dart-lang/language/working/augmentation-libraries/feature-specification.md

-    If a non-abstract, non-external variable is augmented by an augmenting getter or setter, you **can** still augment the variable, as you are only augmenting the initializer of the original variable.
+    If a non-abstract, non-external variable is augmented by an augmenting getter or setter, you **can** still augment the variable, as you are only augmenting the initializer, metadata, or doc comments of the augmented variable.
 This is not considered to be augmenting the augmenting getter or setter, since those are not actually altered.

     The reason for this compile time error is that whether a member declaration is a field versus a getter/setter is a visible property of the declaration